What is Electrolysis?

-Electrolysis is the process of using electricity to break down or decompose a compound (usually an ionic compound in the molten state or in aqueous solution)
+Electrolysis is the process of using electricity to break down (decompose) a compound, usually an ionic compound in molten state or in aqueous solution.

 Parts of an electrolytic cell: